ku60/Twitter-user-info-retrieval/README.md

 * check robots.txt
  rule of scraping. you can see it by using checking_robots_txt.ipynb

 you can see my sample [Google Spread Sheet](https://docs.google.com/spreadsheets/d/1iju6VPkvuRXNQEDRO13SUuKYCh-g3ek1b-KZQPxKvu0/edit#gid=0)

+# to do
+* simplify inputs
+* more explanation about usage
+* make sleep time setable